jhansolo33/Mission_to_Mars/README.md

 ####  1867

 ###  What are the coldest and the warmest months on Mars (at the location of Curiosity)?

+####  On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
+But it is always very cold there in human terms.

 Find the average the minimum daily temperature for all of the months.
 ####
 Plot the results as a bar chart.